dblockil42/UsingF28379D_ForMechatronics/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add More Starter Projects for additional Peripheral
+- [ ] Add More Starter Projects for additional Peripherals
 - [ ] Add SYS/BIOS Starter Project
 - [ ] Continue to add videos to YouTube channel explaining the given Starter Projects in detail.